 Some things can cause your blood pressure to get too low.
 This includes vomiting, diarrhea, or heavy sweating.
 Call your doctor if you are sick with vomiting or diarrhea.

 Your condition may be treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Do not change your doses or medication schedule without your doctor's advice.

-Store at room temperature away from moisture, heat, and light.
-Keep the bottle tightly closed when not in use.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?